-Files open for add that are missing but that also have pending integrations will not be reverted.

-- Revert (for files) or Revert Files (for folders and changelists) to revert all changes. - 3.
+Files open for add that are missing but that also have pending integrations will be a pending integrations will be a pending integrations. - Files open for add that are missing but that also have pending integrations will not be reverted. - Revert (for files) or Revert Files (for folders and changelists) to revert all changes. - 3.
 If P4V detects any changes, the Revert dialog box opens: - a.
 Select the changes you want to revert. - b.
-If you also want to delete files that were open for add from the workspace, select the relevant check box.

-Otherwise, P4V removes the add request but keeps the file in the workspace.
+If you also want to delete files that were open for add from the workspace, select the relevant check box. - Otherwise, P4V removes the add request but keeps the file in the workspace. - c.

-- c.
 To prevent the Revert dialog from opening when reverting files, select the relevant check box. - d.
 Click Revert. - e.
 If you chose to delete files that were open for add from the workspace, click Delete Files to confirm.

-Warning You cannot revert this action.
+You cannot revert this action.